First Sunday of Lent (Year A)

 Reflect, today, upon the present moment.
 Try not to think about the future, just the moment you have now.
 Make a commitment to live this moment in holiness and you will be on the road to becoming a saint!

-Lord, I do want to be holy.
+Lord of true holiness, I do want to be holy.
 I want to be holy as You are holy.
 Help me to live each moment for You, with You and in You.
 I give this present moment to You, dear Lord.
 Jesus, I trust in You.

 Also Available in Paperback & eBook